 We are a small and low cost neighborhood center, but we have a big impact on the lives of the people we serve.
 Your contribution will go a long way to helping us help them.

 If you are part of a group and you wish us to make a presentation to you, we would be happy and grateful to do so.
-If you wish to visit us, please call our Director Pete Cunningham at 394-7400 or Yolanda Sherrer, our Program Coordinator, at 394-3138.
+If you wish to visit us, please call our Program Coordinator, Yolanda Williams, at (517) 394-3138.
 We would be happy to set up a time to have you come and see what we are all about.
 Or feel free to contact any of our Board members for more information about our history and our current programs.

 Mon: 8am - 5:30pm

 Tue: 8am - 5:30pm